Replacement Gearboxes for cars, vans and 4x4s

 Van & Car Gearbox replacement

 Your gearbox is essentially the largest part of a wider system in your vehicle called the transmission.
-In terms of what your gearbox actually does, it's necessary to get a little bit technical - a gearbox uses different gears to vary the power from the engine to the wheels and determine the direction in which you are travelling.
-When you drive, you naturally move at different speeds and levels of acceleration, setting off, navigating roundabouts and coasting down open roads; each gear operates to give you the correct level of power and torque (force that causes rotation).
+In terms of what your gearbox does, it's necessary to get a little bit technical - a gearbox uses different gears to vary the power from the engine to the wheels and determine the direction in which you are travelling.
+When you drive, you naturally move at different speeds and levels of acceleration, setting off, navigating roundabouts and coasting down open roads; each gear operates to give you the correct level of power and torque (the force that causes rotation).
 The greatest torque is required when you start your vehicle, whereas a high level of power is important when you are travelling at speed - your gearbox makes both of these possible.

-Manual and Automatic are the two primary types of transmission, or gearbox.
+Manual and Automatic are the two primary types of transmission or gearbox.
 A manual gearbox necessitates involvement from you, the driver, to help it to operate.
 You are required to depress the clutch, using a foot pedal, to assist with the regulation of the energy from the engine to the wheels.
 A gear stick, typically with 5 or sometimes 6 different gears and reverse, enables you to select the correct amount of power and torque for your driving conditions.
-An automatic gearbox works within what is basically a 'closed system', this means it doesn't require input from you to change the gears.
+An automatic gearbox works within what is a 'closed system', this means it doesn't require input from you to change the gears.
 The gearbox changes gears as you drive by hydraulically (converting your torque) locking and unlocking a system of planetary gears.

 • Mainshaft: a series of gears that are free to rotate and always turning - even when your vehicle is in neutral.